AndreSoares94/AEBD_OracleDB/README.md

 System that monotorizes an Oracle database by showing different parameters such as information about datafiles, memory, tablespaces, users, sessions, cpu, etc.

-This was made by creating an agent in Java that, by acessing administrator views and tables, collects the desired data and fills a new database which will be used to transform the data in a JSON format which will be posted to a website where we can monitor everything.
+This was made by creating an agent in Java that, by acessing administrator views and tables, collects the desired data and fills a new database which will be used to transform the data in a JSON format through a REST API that will then POST everything to a website where we can monitor all the info.

 ## Who made this?
 [Ricardo Carvalho](https://github.com/rvcarvalho99)